-- J 7872 Magnetic Base Dial Indicator - J 36660 Electronic Torque Angle Meter
+J 7872 Magnetic Base Dial Indicator

 Important: Use care when handling the crankshaft.
-Avoid damageto the crankshaft bearing surfaces.
+Avoid damage to the crankshaft bearing surfaces.

-- 1. Clean the crankshaft in cleaning solvent.
+- Clean the crankshaft in cleaning solvent.
 Remove all sludge or restrictions from the oil passages. - 2.
-Dry the crankshaft with compressed air. - 3.
-Clean the crankshaft bearings in cleaning solvent.
+Dry the crankshaft with compressed air.

+- Clean the crankshaft bearings in cleaning solvent.
 Wipe the crankshaft bearings clean with a soft cloth, do not scratch the crankshaft bearing surface. - 4.
 Dry the crankshaft bearings with compressed air.

-- 5. Inspect the crankshaft for the following: - Crankshaft journals (1) should be smooth with noevidence of scoring or damage. - Deep grooves (2). - Scratches or uneven wear (3). - Pitted surfaces (4). - Wear or damage to the thrust journal surfaces. - Scoring or damage to the rear seal surface. - Restrictions to the oil passages. - Damage to the threaded bolt holes. - Inspect the crankshaft balancer key (1), the keyway (2) and the threaded hole (3) for damage.
-Repair or replace the crankshaft as necessary.
+- 5. Inspect the crankshaft for the following:

+- Crankshaft journals (1) should be smooth with no evidence of scoring or damage.

+- Deep grooves (2).

+- Scratches or uneven wear (3).

+- · Pitted surfaces (4).

+- Wear or damage to the thrust journal surfaces.

+- · Scoring or damage to the rear seal surface.

+- · Restrictions to the oil passages.

+- Damage to the threaded bolt holes.